 Students should check with their instructor(s) if they have any question as to what is or is not permitted in a specific course.
-Since students are expected to be familiar with the Academic Integrity policy and the commonly accepted standards of academic honesty, ignorance of such standards by itself is not sufficient evidence of lack of intent.
+Since students are expected to be familiar with the commonly accepted standards of academic honesty, ignorance of such standards by itself is not sufficient evidence of lack of intent.